bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 information theory.
 Randomness and unknowableness are equivalent, and we know that unknowableness exists; randomness does not survive the razor.
-This and entropy can be described as limits to awareness itself, a minimum experiential distance from an observer.
-Both superposition and entanglement can be framed as an experiential exclusion from a decision chain.
-And if forces themselves are preferences, then their carriers are decisions.
+This and entropy can be described as limits to awareness itself, a minimum experiential distance from an observer; both superposition and entanglement can be framed as an experiential exclusion from a decision chain.
+And if forces themselves are preferences, then their carriers are decisions rather than particles.

-The more agency a system has then the less predictable it is.
-Knowing what something will do says a bit about the limits of its agency, and by extension its awareness.
-So, without assuming all men are Socrates, it's quite reasonable to expect fluids to be more aware, or at least have more capacity for awareness, than solids.
+The more agency a system has then the less predictable it will be.
+So knowing what something can do says a bit about the limits of its agency, and by extension its possible awareness.
+So, without assuming all men are Socrates, it's quite reasonable to expect fluids to be far more aware, or at least have far more capacity for awareness, than solids, that are by comparison express no opinion.

 # Hydropsychism